department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/usability-testing/ch36-ch31-usability-convo-guide.md

 #### Things to look for:
 - Do users choose to sign in?
 Or do they prefer to submit the form unauthenticated?
 - Is the flow of the form intuitive?
 What language trips-up the user?
 - Do users review their submission info?
-Do they undeerstand the intended function of the accordions?
+Do they understand the intended function of the accordions?
 - Does the confirmation screen satisfy the user regarding confirmation and next steps?
 - Where are users confused by the similarities of the two forms?